BrenoAlberto/juriscrape/README.md

-# TJ API e Crawler
+# TJ API and Crawler

-Os dois serviços são eficientes e personalizáveis, projetados para manipular um grande volume de processos judiciais.
-Possuem capacidade robusta de gerenciar e lidar com múltiplas solicitações de processos simultaneamente sem comprometer a velocidade ou o uso de recursos.
+The two services are efficient and customizable, designed to handle a large volume of court cases.
+They have a robust capacity to manage and handle multiple simultaneous requests for cases without compromising speed or resource usage.

-## Serviços
+## Services

 ### API
 https://github.com/BrenoAlberto/tribunal-de-justica-api